 What is Endometriosis?

-March is Endometriosis Awareness Month, highlighting a health condition in which the tissue lining the uterine cavity grows in other areas of the body, such as the ovaries.
+Endometriosis is a health condition in which the tissue lining the uterine cavity grows in other areas of the body, such as the ovaries.
 In addition to causing painful periods and uncomfortable intercourse, endometriosis can also cause complications involving conception.
-If you are struggling with fertility as a result of endometriosis, our reproductive endocrinologists offer many options to achieve conception.

 There are several theories as to how the endometrial tissue gets to the abnormal locations, thus causing endometriosis.
 The oldest and most accepted theory is by Sampson, in which he hypothesized that some of the menstrual fluid travels through the fallopian tubes and into the pelvis.
 As a woman’s hormones change with her monthly cycle, the tissue outside the uterus is also affected.
 Other common theories include the movement of the tissue from the uterus via the blood or lymphatic system to distant sites.
 Current areas of investigation include the role of the immune system in the development of endometriosis.

 What are some of the symptoms of endometriosis?

 Endometriosis can cause pelvic pain, inflammation, and infertility.
 The location of pain from endometriosis depends on where the abnormal tissue implants.
 Some women experience pain with their menses and others experience pain all of the time.
 Endometriosis causes infertility by two ways.
 First, it causes an immunological response that promotes a hostile environment for the egg, sperm, and embryos in the pelvis.
 Secondly, endometriosis is an inflammatory condition, which can damage the normal pelvic architecture that facilitates egg pick-up by the fallopian tube.